hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

     <i class="fas fa-layer-group"></i> Decoding Multiple Channels Simultaneously
   </h3>

   <p>It is also possible to decode <strong>multiple STD-C channels simultaneously</strong>.
-While several approaches exist, using <strong>SDR++ with its built-in network streaming features</strong> is one of the most efficient methods in terms of CPU usage.</p>
+While several approaches exist, using <strong>SDR++ with its built-in network streaming features</strong> is amoung the most efficient methods in terms of CPU usage.</p>

   <div class="warning-box">
     Monitoring multiple channels requires an SDR with sufficient instantaneous bandwidth.
 Devices such as the <strong>Airspy R2</strong> work well for this purpose, whereas RTL-SDR receivers typically do not have enough bandwidth to cover all STD-C channels at once.